BruceRanger/MandArt/Documentation.docc/A04-MoreAboutTheMath.md

 expensive calculation, we just use the distance squared, so the **distance** must grow to infinity if the **distance squared** exceeds 4.
 We call the distance from the origin, r, so we compute r^2 and call it rSq.

-We will use the number of iterations to help to define a color for that location.
+We use the number of iterations to help to define a color for that location.

 What if we iterate many times and r^2 never exceeds the limit of 4?
 We call that limit rSqLimit.
 In general, we can’t be sure that r^2 will ever exceed 4, so we pick a large number and say that, if we don’t exceed rSqLimit in